Sawyer Micro Squeeze Review

 Durability and Maintenance

 This filtration system has a very long lifetime, caching in a replacement at around 10,000+ gallons of water.
 That's approximately 37,850 1-liter fill-ups!
 While you might have a hard time filtering that much water in your lifetime, it's safe to say that Sawyer does claim an exceptionally long lifetime.
-That is, however, based on its maintenance that is required.
+That is, however, based on the maintenance that is required.

 Aside from that, you can't take this filter apart.
-It seems well constructed with not too many additional parts.
+It seems well-constructed with not too many additional parts.
 The straw - however - is easy to lose.
-Luckily it's compatible with a conventional thicker straw that you can buy at the grocery store, which is nice.
+Luckily, it's compatible with a conventional thicker straw that you can buy at the grocery store, which is nice.
+Overall, this system does well in this category.
+Sadly, the bags break after roughly 30-40 uses (in our experience).
+Given that you don't have to squeeze as hard to increase the flow, like you would with lighter Sawyer products, they don't break as often.

 Treatment Time